 What You Can Do When the Camera Is Connected to a Computer or FTP Server

-Wireless LAN connections can be used to upload pictures or control the camera remotely.
+Ethernet and wireless LAN connections can be used to upload pictures or control the camera remotely.

 Uploading Pictures

 Pictures can be selected for upload during playback.
 They can also be uploaded automatically as they are taken.